uliazaman02/Reinforcement-Learning-Super_mario_bros/README.md

 * **src/:**
 * **A3C_train.py:** This file includes the original code for the A3C model.
 It can be run with the command: **python A3C_train.py**
 * **A2C_Model_B_train.py:** This file includes our A2C model which was adapted from the A3C model.
 It can be run with the command: **python A2C_Model_B_train.py**
 * **test.py:** This file is used to test a trained model.
-First, the name of the model that you want to test needs to be changed in this file.
+First, the name of the model that you want to test and the action_type needs to be changed in this file.
 It can be run with the command:  **python test.py**

 ## Acknowledgements
 This repo was forked from: https://github.com/uvipen/Super-mario-bros-A3C-pytorch.
 Thank you to @uvipen for the A3C model code.
 The original author's README is below.

 ## Introduction
 Here is my python source code for training an agent to play super mario bros.
 By using Asynchronous Advantage Actor-Critic (A3C) algorithm introduced in the paper **Asynchronous Methods for Deep Reinforcement Learning** [paper](https://arxiv.org/abs/1602.01783).
 <p align="center">
   <img src="demo/video_1_1.gif" width="200">